 Successful applicants have the opportunity to apply to a defined number of IMG designated, postgraduate residency positions (year one entry) in a number of disciplines at both the University of Alberta and the University of Calgary.
 These residency positions are funded by the Alberta Government and align with recognized provincial physician resource needs.

-Members of the AIMG Program Steering Committee are nominated by their representative organizations, including:
+Members of the AIMG Program Advisory Committee are nominated by their representative organizations, including:

 - Alberta Health